SUSE/suse-at-home/install/InstallSLE15-JeOS-KVM-Cloud-init.md

 # Setup cloud-init for KVM

 ### At the end of the Lab you will have:
-- SLE 15 SP2 JeOS Instance running under KMV
+- SLE 15 SP2 JeOS Instance running under KVM

 # Install SLE